lawrancej/CompilerDesign/textbook/03-parsing.md

 #### Follow-up questions

 - [How can you tell if a language is context-free](#how-can-you-tell-if-a-language-is-context-free)?
+	A language is context-free if it follows context-free grammar.
+In context-free language, the left side is always single nonterminal producing rules of the form "<A> ::= a", such as <expression> ::= <expression>*<term>.
+The right side is sequence of terminal and non-terminal symbols. "*" is non-terminal symbol.

+	So, a context-free language should always form "<A> ::= a" where left side is always single non terminal symbol.

 - [Is English context-free](http://cs.haifa.ac.il/~shuly/teaching/08/nlp/complexity.pdf)?
 - [When a language is context free, do terminals have only one meaning](#what-are-the-implications-of-chomskys-hierarchy)?
 - [Is infinite recursion allowed in context-free grammars](#what-is-left-recursion)?